This article examines audience demographics across major social media platforms, drawing on social media statistics to provide context.

 Comparison Of Social Platforms- Monthly Active Users

-active users of major social platforms
+Global active users of social media platforms

 8.